kalmuthu/SONIC/Core file manager.md

 # Scope

-This document describes the high level design details of core file manager framework that consists of core file and tech-support data generation framework and exporting the tech-support data to a remote server when a new core is being generated and configured perodic interval.
+This document describes the high level design details of core file manager framework that consists of core file and tech-support data generation framework and exporting the tech-support data to a remote server when a new core is generated and on a perodic interval.
 This document describes the interaction between all the components and the tools used to support these drivers and plugins.

 # Definition/Abbreviation